Choosing the Best Alternating Pressure Mattress

 You do not want a mattress with a vinyl or fabric cover.

 Features and construction are the main factors that separate high quality from lower quality pumps.
 There are systems with more “advanced” functions.
-Some are more marketing hype than of real benefit.
+Some are more marketing hype than real benefits.
 Choose a mattress with a pump that at least offers the following functions:

 - • Alternation mode - For pressure redistribution